ginkgo-project/ginkgo/BENCHMARKING.md

 run).

 The benchmark suite can take a number of configuration parameters.
-Benchmarks can be ran only for `sparse matrix vector products (spmv)`, for full solvers (with or without preconditioners), or for preconditioners only when supported.
+Benchmarks can be run only for `sparse matrix vector products (spmv)`, for full solvers (with or without preconditioners), or for preconditioners only when supported.
 The benchmark suite also allows to target a sub-part of the SuiteSparse matrix collection.
 For details, see the [available benchmark options](### 5: Available